 - Come to class!
 We will cover material in lecture not found in the assigned readings. - Participate in class!
 The discussions and activities are designed to get you thinking about the material, so you are more likely to remember it later. - Try to do the assigned reading BEFORE class.
-This helps you best be prepared-and when we cover the material in class, you get the opportunity to check your understanding. - DO the assigned reading.
-We won't have time to cover everything in class, and it will be tested on the exams! - Spread out your studying across days/weeks-don't cram all at once! - Practice quizzing yourself!
+This helps you best be prepared-and when we cover the material in class, you get the opportunity to check your understanding. - Spread out your studying across days/weeks-don't cram all at once! - Practice quizzing yourself!
 Try writing your own (challenging) exam questions then swapping with a classmate. - Ask questions when you don't understand!!
 Don't hesitate to email me or visit office hours.